tadashi-aikawa/obsidian-another-quick-switcher/README.md

 # Obsidian Smart Search Plugin

-This is an Obsidian plugin for those who prefer to search files not so much fuzzy~~~~.
+This is an Obsidian plugin for those who prefer to search files not so much fuzzy.

 ![Demo](https://raw.githubusercontent.com/tadashi-aikawa/obsidian-smart-search/master/demo/2021-09-19.gif)